fkertesz/KnightCodeCompiler_FK/README.md

 ## Set-up Instructions

 - Clone this repository onto your machine.
 To do this, run "git clone https://github.com/fkertesz/KnightCodeCompiler_FK.git" in your desired directory in the command line.
 Change into this directory (KnightCodeCompiler_FK).
 - Run the commands "ant build-grammar", then "ant compile-grammar", then "ant compile".
-These commands will create a lexparse directory with the appropriate java files built by ANTLR and compile these java files and the compiler java files into class files.
+These commands will create a lexparse directory with the appropriate java files built by ANTLR and then compile the ANTLR-generated and the compiler java files into class files.

 ## Using the Compiler